mnshimiyimana/alu-shell/basics/README.md

- Script that lists all files beginning with a period character
+ Script that prints the type of the file